fechan/blog/_posts/2019-12-17-vein-mining-strategies-with-computercraft-1.md

 {% endhighlight %}

 ## The code
-Now for the part you actually care about:
+Now for the part you actually care about!
+Call mineVein() when the turtle is next to some ore and it will mine the vein.
+If you use it as part of a strip-mining program, you can call it when it digs an ore along its path (faster, misses more ore) or whenever it moves (slower, more thorough).

 {% highlight lua %}
 --Tested with ComputerCraft 1.80